fluid-project/infusion/README.txt

 UI Options:
-    FLUID-2121 Focus is not placed on the first focusable item in the user interfact options dialog
+    FLUID-2121 Focus is not placed on the first focusable item in the user interfact options dialog FLUID-2258 In IE 6, the UI Options Dialog may display with missing elements FLUID-2260 In Opera, Activating the Reset or Close button will remove all elements of the UI Options dialog FLUID-2261 In Opera, UI Options example throws an error on load

 Pager:
     FLUID-835 Pager links are not in the tab order, using Opera 9.5